 We won’t be pretending we created this recipe – we didn’t.
 It comes from our amazing Catalan chef, Cris, and it’s one that needs to be shared.

 Aside from obviously pairing well with fish, this romesco sauce goes with roasted calçots (a long sweet onion, much like a spring onion), peppers, and potatoes and whatever other veggies we can find at the mercado – and that’s what we’re interested in of course.

 It’s great as a dip and it can also be used as the dressing of a salad, with bitter greens complementing perfectly.

 Romesco Sauce – it’s good to share

-- 3 tomatoes, medium sized (ideally raf or coeur de boeuf)
+- 3 medium tomato (ideally raf or coeur de boeuf)

-- ½ bell pepper (alternatively 2 tbsp bell pepper paste per half pepper)
+- ½ bell pepper, red (alternatively 2 tbsp bell pepper paste per half pepper)